-- A proposal of not more than 800 words, written in English describing their reporting project, outlining a specific set of questions or topics for an article or series of articles that would be researched during the fellowship; - A résumé written in English; - A maximum of three samples of published work in the original language (there is no need to translate the samples into English); - Two letters of recommendation, at least one from a current editor, in English or the native language; - The letters of recommendation must be sent by e-mail from the recommender's email or directly to the address below; - A cover sheet with the full name, phone numbers, e-mail and current position of the applicant.
+- A proposal of not more than 800 words, written in English describing their reporting project, outlining a specific set of questions or topics for an article or series of articles that would be researched during the fellowship; - A résumé written in English; - A maximum of three samples of published work in the original language (there is no need to translate the samples into English).
+Samples submitted must not exceed 1200 words per sample; - Two letters of recommendation, at least one from a current editor, in English or the native language; - The letters of recommendation must be sent by e-mail from the recommender's email or directly to the address below.
+The subject line should read "Recommendation letter for <name of applicant>"; - A cover sheet with the full name, phone numbers, e-mail and current position of the applicant.

-The complete application material should be sent to: journalism@wilsoncenter.org in Microsoft Word or Adobe PDF format or directly to the address below by Tuesday, June 30, 2009.
-Incomplete applications as well as applications received after the deadline will not be considered.
-A selection committee, drawn from the leadership of the convening institutions, and two external experts, will select the most qualified applicants.
-A phone interview will be conducted in English with the finalists.
-The five fellows selected will be announced by Monday, August 10, 2009.
-The fellowship will extend from September 14 through October 2, 2009.
+The complete application material should be sent to: journalism@wilsoncenter.org in Microsoft Word or Adobe PDF format or directly to the address below by Friday, May 28, 2010.
+All materials except the letters of recommendation should be sent in one file in the following order: cover sheet, résumé, proposal, and work samples (no links).
+Late or incomplete applications will not be considered.
+A selection committee drawn from the leadership of the convening institutions, along with two external experts, will select the most qualified applicants.
+A phone interview will be conducted in English with the finalists during the week of July 19, 2010.
+The five fellows selected will be announced by Friday, July 30, 2010.

-Any questions may be directed to Nikki Nichols, fellowship coordinator, at: journalism@wilsoncenter.org.
+Any questions may be directed to Nikki Nichols at: journalism@wilsoncenter.org.

 Address for Applications: WWC-Washington Post Journalism Fellowship c/o Latin American Program Woodrow Wilson Center 1300 Pennsylvania Ave.
 NW Washington, D.C.
+20004-3027

-20004-3027 Telephone: 202-691-4030 journalism@wilsoncenter.org
+Telephone: 202-691-4030 journalism@wilsoncenter.org